SchiefLab/SteichenScience2019/README.md

 ## Obtaining Raw Sequencing Reads

-Paired reads for NextSeq and HiSeq sequencing are available for download from our publically available Amazon Web Services S3 data bucket found [here](https://console.aws.amazon.com/s3/buckets/steichenetalpublicdata/raw_sequences/?region=us-east-2&tab=overview).
-For your convienence, we have also deposited paired reads from [Briney *et al*, Nature 2019](https://www.ncbi.nlm.nih.gov/pubmed/30664748) that were used in this study.
+Paired reads for NextSeq and HiSeq sequencing are available for download from our publicly available Amazon Web Services S3 data bucket found [here](https://console.aws.amazon.com/s3/buckets/steichenetalpublicdata/raw_sequences/?region=us-east-2&tab=overview).
+For your convenience, we have also deposited paired reads from [Briney *et al*, Nature 2019](https://www.ncbi.nlm.nih.gov/pubmed/30664748) that were used in this study.

 ## Obtaining Clustered Sequences

-For your convience, the processed raw sequences that were joined, annonated and clustered are also available as a compressed csv file.
+For your convenience, the processed raw sequences that were joined, annotated and clustered are also available as a compressed csv file.
 It is these sequences that were analyzed in the manuscript.
 You may use your own database framework to analyze the clustered sequences in the csv file.

-The compressed csv file is avaialbe for download [here](s3://steichenetalpublicdata/analyzed_sequences/AllDataMerged.csv.gz) .
+The compressed csv file is available for download [here](s3://steichenetalpublicdata/analyzed_sequences/AllDataMerged.csv.gz) .

 **Caution - the compressed csv file is 100 GB while the uncompressed file is over 700GB**